New Cigarette-Free Ways to Relieve Stress

 Once you go cigarette-free, the effects of caffeine can increase, potentially making you feel nervous or cranky.

 Exercise or take up a hobby.

 Walk the dog, run, do things with your hands — play cards, go bowling, paint or knit — anything helps.
 Dr. Hays, our Mayo Clinic expert, has additional advice about exercise here.

 Carry a bottle of water.

-Take a "cleansing" drink when you feel an urge to turn to tobacco.
+Take a "cleansing" drink when you feel an urge to smoke.